 Purpose of Social Media Guidelines

 This document summarizes the best practices for TCU pages on social networking sites.
-These practices address the University’s official presence on social media sites.
-These guidelines are established via a committee headed up by the Marketing and Communication division and are Cabinet approved.
+These guidelines were established via a committee headed up by the Marketing and Communication division and are Cabinet approved.

 Social Media Worksheet